Where to report scams

 If you've been scammed, get a case number from your local police station.
-Give them as many facts as you can - the scammer's name, cell number, where you saw them advertise, etc. Save all emails and note the website where you were scammed.
-Know the date & time you paid, and the scam bank details.
-You are unlikely to get money back if you don't have a case number.
+Give them as many facts as you can - the scammer's name, cell number, where you saw them advertise, etc. Save all emails, screenshots of conversations, and note the website where you were scammed.
+Know the date & time you paid, and the scammer's bank details.
+You are unlikely to be taken seriously if you don't have a case number.
 The criminal may be caught for something else, and the more cases against him the better.